-EXEMPTION FROM ASSESSMENT, ORIENTATION AND/OR AN EDUCATIONAL PLAN
+EXEMPTION FROM ASSESSMENT, ORIENTATION, AND COUNSELING, ADVISING, OR EDUCATION PLAN DEVELOPMENT

-A student is exempt from assessment, orientation and/or an educational plan if the student has:
+A student is exempt from assessment, orientation, and counseling, advising, or education plan development if the student has:

-- completed an Associate degree or higher from a regionally accredited institution.
-The student must provide a copy of transcripts as documentation of degree attainment. - enrolled at the college for a reason other than career development or advancement, transfer, attainment or a degree or certificate of achievement, or completion of a basic skills or English as a Second Language course sequence. - 3. earned 60 units or more from a regionally accredited institution.
-The student must provide a copy of transcripts as documentation of units earned from another institution. - enrolled at Mt.
-SAC solely to take a course that is legally mandated for employment as defined in Education Code section 55000 or necessary in response to a significant change in industry or licensure standings. - enrolled as a special admit student pursuant to Education Code section 76001.
+- completed an Associated degree or higher from a regionally accredited institution: - enrolled at the College for a reason other than career development or advancement, transfer, attainment of a degree, or certificate of achievement, or completion of a basic skills, or English as a Second Language course sequence; - completed these services at another community college within a time period identified by the College; - 4. enrolled at the College solely to take a course that is legally mandated for employment as defined Section 55000 or necessary in response to a significant change in industry or licensure standards; - 5. enrolled at the College as a special admit student pursuant to Education Code section 76001.